viprlab/viprlab.github.io/readinggroup.md

 ---

 We have a paper reading group that meets every week.
-Feel free to join us, or if you would like to be part of the reading rotation.
+Feel free to join us, or if you would like to be part of the reading rotation. <br>
-Current T3-1516 Term meets at **11.00am on Tuesdays**.
+T3-1516 term meets at **11.00am on Tuesdays**.<br>
+T1-1617 term meets at **11.30am on Wednesdays**.

 ## Schedule